jali-clarke/skully/README.md

 An example would be: `eval ((K a b) c) == eval (a c)` - note that `b` is completely ignored in this case.
 Any side effects arising from evaluating `b` never materialize.
 Further, if the reduction of `a c` ends up ignoring `c` entirely, the side effects arising from evaluating `c` never materialize.

 Another example is `eval (S a b) == S a b`.
 Since `S a b` cannot be further reduced from the outside in, there's nothing else to do.
 The side effects arising from reducing `a` and `b` never materialize.

+The only exceptions to these rules are the base combinators which take arguments of type `Char`; those arguments are evaluated strictly.